 Applications for new districts interested in joining Cohort 5 are now open!
 The Department will select up to 15 districts and 25 fellows for Cohort 5, which will join the network of 34 districts and collaboratives and 75 fellows in the first four Cohorts.
 Selected districts will identify up to two staff members to participate in the fellowship program, with guidance and criteria provided by DESE.
 This is a no-cost opportunity to districts.
 If selected, participating fellows receive a small stipend from DESE.

 The first cohort comprises 26 fellows from 15 districts.
 92% are people of color, 42% are current principals, and 58% are central office leaders.

 SY2019-2020 Influence 100 Fellow Bios (at time of selection)

 The second cohort comprises 20 fellows from 12 districts.
 80% are people of color, 40% are current principals/assistant principals, and 60% are central office leaders.

 SY2020-2021 Influence 100 Fellow Bios (at time of selection)

 The third cohort comprises 20 fellows from 12 districts.
 75% are people of color, 50% are current principals/ assistant principals, and 50% are central office leaders.

-Key findings from a third-party evaluation of the first two years of the Influence 100 Program include:
+Key findings from a third-party evaluation of the first three years of the Influence 100 Program include:

 Massachusetts Department of Elementary and Secondary Education